dicekeys/seeded-crypto/doxygen/Introduction.md

 This Seeded Cryptography Library was written to support the DiceKeys project.

-It is an _object oriented_ cryptographic library, with keys (SymmetricKey, PrivateKey & PublicKey, SigningKey & SignatureVerificationKey) as first-class objects, and cryptographic operations implemented as methods on those keys.
+It is an _object oriented_ cryptographic library, with keys (SymmetricKey, UnsealingKey & SealingKey, SigningKey & SignatureVerificationKey) as first-class objects, and cryptographic operations implemented as methods on those keys.
 It also supports a derived Secret class, into which